Career options with a Bachelor of Psychological Science or similar.

 3. Program Manager

 Take on the strategic role of a Program Manager.
-Your psychology background equips you with strong communication skills and a deep understanding of human behaviour, essential traits for this position.
+Your psychology background equips you with communication skills and understanding of human behaviour, essential traits for this position.
 You'll ensure that the program aligns with organisational goals, track progress, mitigate risks and make necessary adjustments to ensure success.
 Other responsibilities encompass managing budgets, stakeholders, and team communication.

 Career Pathways: While experience in management roles is often required for program manager positions, graduates can start their career journey in entry-level positions such as Project Coordinator or Assistant Manager.
 These roles provide crucial experience and knowledge.